STRETCH MARKS CAUSES

 • on the face and other non-standard areas if the marks were caused by corticosteroid overuse or Cushing’s Syndrome

-Would you like information on how to eliminate stretch marks?
+Would you like information on how to eliminate these stretch type marks?
 How about preventing them in the first place?
 Healthy-skincare.com offers the ebook Get Rid of or Prevent Stretch Marks for only $2.99.

 eliminating stretch marks ebook